ovh/docs/pages/platform/ai/deploy_tuto_11_rasa_chatbot_flask/guide.en-gb.md

 #### Deploy the Rasa model in the Cloud

 For simplicity, we will use the ovhai CLI.
-And with one command line, you will have your model up and running securely with TLS !
+And with one command line, you will have your model up and running securely with TLS!

 If you have already train your chatbot with ***AI Training*** and use the same dockerfile, you don't have to create and push a new image because the two images are the same.
 In this case, skip the creation of the container and go directly in the creation of the app.